Multithreading Programming With Pthread

 } task_t;

-The thread pool contains a task queue, several threads, mutexes and semaphores, among other key attributes, defined as follows:
+The thread pool contains a task queue, several threads, mutexes, semaphores, and other key attributes, defined as follows:

 1